mlsmall/Facial-Expression-Recognition/README.md

 # Model Results and Production

 The accuracy achieved was 88.9%.
-I build a web application for the model.
+I built a web application for the model using a Docker container on Heroku.
 You can try it out yourself here:

 https://facial-exp-recog.herokuapp.com/